 Take some time to ensure that the charity of your choice meets the requirements before starting the process.

 It is also important to note that you aren’t able to itemize your QCD on your taxes.
-Simply ensure that the 1099 form your IRA custodian sends you clearly shows that a QCD occurred as you prepare your tax documents.
+Simply ensure that the QCD is clearly marked on your 1040.
+Your 1099 will not make mention of your QCD.
+It is your responsibility to tell your tax preparer the amount of the IRA distributions that are QCDs.
 Check with your financial planner and tax professional to make sure you have all of the necessary documents.

 Your financial planner can help